 Block 1 is the super block.
-Starting from its first word, the format of a super-block is struct { int isize; int fsize; nfree; int int free[100]; int ninode; inode[100]; int char flock; ilock; char char fmod; int time[2];
+Starting from its first word, the format of a super-block is struct { int isize; int fsize; nfree; int int free[100]; int ninode; int inode[100]; char flock; ilock; char char fmod; time[2]; int

 Isize is the number of blocks devoted to the i-list, which starts just after the super-block, in block 2.
 Fsize is the first block not potentially available for allocation to a file.
-This number is unused by the system, but is used by programs like check (1) to test for bad block numbers.
+These numbers are used by the system to check for bad block numbers; if an "impossible" block number is allocated from the free list or is freed, a diagnostic is written on the on-line console.
+Moreover, the free array is cleared, so as to prevent further allocation from a presumably corrupted free list.

 The free list for each volume is maintained as follows.
 The free array contains, in free[1], ..., free[nfree-1], up to 99 numbers of free blocks.
 Free[0] is the block number of the head of a chain of blocks constituting the free list.
 The first word in each free-chain block is the number (up to 100) of free-block numbers listed in the next 100 words of this chain member.
 The first of these 100 blocks is the link to the next member of the chain.
 To allocate a block: decrement nfree, and the new block is free[nfree].
 If the new block number is 0, there are no blocks left, so give an error.
-If nfree became 0, read in the block named by the new block number, replace nfree by its first word, and copy the block numbers in the next 100 words into the free array.
+If nfree became 0, read in the block number, replace nfree by its first word, and copy the block numbers in the next 100 words into the free array.
 To free a block, check if nfree is 100; if so, copy nfree and the free array into it, write it out, and set nfree to 0.
 In any event set free[nfree] to the freed block's number and increment nfree.